SmogDr/edar_coursebook/docs/09-transf.md

 - taking the log, square root, or reciprocal of a variable;
 - some combination of these approaches.

 For example, your data are transformed whenever you convert temperature units from °F to °C, length units from inches to millimeters, or render a variable dimensionless (e.g., converting to units of percent, parts per million, or some other unitless value).
-In addition to these "units transformations", we also conduct transformations to make the ***location*** and ***spread*** of data consistent, or to change the ***shape*** of a distribution of data (e.g., to reduce skewness or to linearize a variable).
+In addition to these "units transformations", we also conduct transformations to make the ***location*** and ***dispersion*** of data consistent, or to change the ***shape*** of a distribution of data (e.g., to reduce skewness or to linearize a variable).
 These latter approaches are often employed during multivariate analyses to help your variables "play nicely together" within the analytic framework you set forth.
 More on this to come.

 <div class="rmdnote">
 <p>There are two key facets to data transformation: